flavioheleno/arduino/GSM.md

 # GSM

-I have a SIM900 GSM Shield.
+I have a SIM900 GSM Shield and I am using [TinyGSM](https://github.com/vshymanskyy/TinyGSM).

 All I had to do to make it work was to change the GPRS jumper from SWSerial to Xduino (hardware).